meganchenaz/Shark-and-Human-Tracking/README.md

 Note that the video needs to be in the same folder as the object_tracking.py file!

-Once you've customized the function call, run object_tracking.py in the terminal.
+Once you've customized the function call, run object_tracking.py :)